Bonnie L. Ball Wahrer

 While in law school, Bonnie served as editor-in-chief of the Maine Law Review, and pioneered the path for dual enrollment in the University of Maine School of Law, Juris Doctor, and University of Southern Maine, Muskie School of Public Service, Master of Public Health (MPH) programs after being accepted into both in 2015.

-Bonnie, a Buffalo, New York, native, lives in Gorham, Maine, with her husband, Bill, and their standard poodle, Belize, cats, Theodore and Alvin, and horse, Simon.
-Bonnie is an avid equestrian.
+Bonnie, a Buffalo, New York, native, lives in southern Maine, with her husband, Bill, their standard poodle, Belize, cats, Theodore and Alvin, and horse, Simon.
+Bonnie is also an avid equestrian.
 She started riding as a young child, continued riding competitively at the intercollegiate level, and currently competes as an adult amateur in New England dressage and event show associations.

 - Recipient of Pierce Atwood's Lancaster Pro Bono Attorney of the Year, given to the attorney who has contributed the highest number of pro bono hours in a year (2022)